JulianCataldo/remark-lint-frontmatter-schema/README.md

 ### Workspace

-Create root config file for `remark-cli`:
+Create root config file for `remark` to source from:
 `touch ./.remarkrc.mjs`

 Paste this base config: